cotcac/socketio-rabbitmq/readme.md

 Open broswer
 http://localhost:3000/

-Subbit and see resual on console.
+Subbit and see result on console.

 # flow